James Hadfield

 Sanger sequencing is still a workhorse of most molecular biology labs.
 Even with the advent of next-generation sequencing we still need to sequence our clones and PCR products.
 In this article I have listed some of the tips and tricks we used in our Sanger services.
 (1)Dilution of BigDye: I’d expect this to be a…

-A Short History of Sequencing Part 3: personal NGS, disposable sequencers and what the future holds.
+A Short History of Sequencing Part 2: the first of the next.

 The Human Genome Project was successful, but hard work.
 The major improvements to the technology were the increases in parallelization and automation.
 In 2003, just as the HGP completion papers were published in Nature and Science, ABI launched the‘3730XL’.
 It could run 24 96-well plates per day and generate around 2 MB of sequence.
 Some…